AtharvaZ/Synthetic_Patient/README.md

 ## License

-This project is for educational purposes.
-See LICENSE for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Note: The clinical case data is derived from datasets licensed under CC BY-SA 4.0.